ahmedgabers/certificate-generator/README.md

 # Certificate Generator

-The Certificate Generator is a command-line tool written in Go that generates personalized HTML certificates based on a provided JSON file and an HTML template.
+The Certificate Generator is a command-line tool written in Go that generates personalised HTML certificates based on a provided JSON file and an HTML template.

 ## Features

-- Generates personalized HTML certificates.
+- Generates personalised HTML certificates.
 - Reads certificate data from a JSON file.
 - Customizable HTML template for certificates.
 - Supports command-line flags for input/output configuration.